 An application of Albert Bandura's social learning theory can be seen in anti-bullying programs in schools.
-These programs often focus on changing students' behaviors by using observational learning.
-By providing students with examples of positive, prosocial behaviors—such as standing up for someone being bullied or showing empathy towards others—students can learn how to act in these situations by observing peers or role models who demonstrate these behaviours.
+These programs often focus on changing students' behaviours by using observational learning.
+By providing students with examples of positive, prosocial behaviours—such as standing up for someone being bullied or showing empathy towards others—students can learn how to act in these situations by observing peers or role models who demonstrate these behaviours.

-For instance, schools might use video campaigns that showcase how to intervene in bullying situations or involve students in role-playing exercises where they act out positive behaviors.
+For instance, schools might use video campaigns that showcase how to intervene in bullying situations or involve students in role-playing exercises where they act out positive behaviours.
 Research has shown that when students see their peers or respected adults (teachers, counselors) acting in a kind, supportive way toward others, they are more likely to imitate these actions, understanding that standing up for others can lead to positive social outcomes.

 Can you think of some times where you've been unsure what to do so have just followed someone else?